dwlscott/MechaCar_Statistical_Analysis/README.md

 The p-value of the model happens to be really small.
 5.35e-11 therefore one would reject the null hypothesis.
 Which would imply that the slope would be a flat line given that it's not zero.

 For the most part this linear model does predict the mpg of the Mecha car prototypes.
 Seeing that the R-squared value is 0.7149 or about 71%

+## Deliverable 2.

+## Suspension Coil Stats

+The current data shows that lots one and two meet the specifications of not exceeding 100lbs per square inch.
+While lot 3 exceeds those parameters.